mde-optimiser/mde-optimiser.github.io/Readme.md

 # MDEOptimiser website

+Source code can be found in the `source` branch of this repository.

 Deploy from your local machine.
-It requires ssh access to this repo.
+The deployment script requires ssh access to this repo.

 Run deploy/github_deploy.sh